 Get more information about Medicare by visiting Medicare.gov.

 Medigap plans are private insurance plans you can purchase to “fill in the gaps” in traditional Medicare and pay for certain out-of-pocket expenses.
 Medigap, also called Medicare Supplement, “wraps around” Medicare coverage.
+You may not purchase Medigap coverage if you have a Medicare Advantage Plan (Medicare Part C).
 To read more information about Medigap, download our guide.

 Want to find out which Pennsylvania Medigap plan is right for you?
 View the table below, which shows the benefits included in each of the standard Medigap Plans.

-Find a Medigap insurance company that offfers Medigap supplement plans in Pennsylvania.
+Find an insurance company that offers Medigap supplement plans in Pennsylvania.

 Long-Term Care Plans